Embedded Software: Customer Hardware, DSP applications.

 MATLAB Simulink Python Arduino

-• Designed a multithreaded vision pipeline to asynchronously process 640x480 video feeds, applying HSV color masking and dynamically generating Regions of Interest (ROIs) to robustly identify red and green directional arrows for pathfinding logic.
+- Designed a multithreaded vision pipeline processing 640x480 video feeds with HSV color masking to identify directional markers for pathfinding logic.

-• Interfaced the vision processing unit with the motor control subsystem via an I2C bus, continuously transmitting packed structural telemetry (angle, distance, and directional flags) to an Arduino while maintaining a concurrent I2C connection to update a local RGB LCD display.
+- Interfaced the vision subsystem with motor control via I2C bus, transmitting telemetry data to an Arduino while updating a real-time RGB LCD display.

 Programming